3redronin/mu-server/HTTP2-CONCURRENCY.md

 DATA for that stream and fails its promise.
 A later `WINDOW_UPDATE` cannot make discarded DATA writable.

+Flow-control commands from the reader are one-way.
+If a window increment overflows, the coordinator queues the required `RST_STREAM` or `GOAWAY` itself;
+the reader does not wait for the coordinator to validate the command.

 Inbound DATA is charged when its frame command is processed.
 Credit is returned exactly once when bytes are consumed or discarded.
 Body consumers post credit-return commands rather than mutating flow controllers directly.